 The Oklahoma Department of Human Services site notes, “There is no law or policy in Oklahoma for how old a child has to be in order to be left alone.

 Here are the recommended guidelines for parents: Infants and children under 6 years of age should never be left alone without adult supervision.”

-Oregon does not have a law specifically stating the exact age when children can be left home alone.
-But Oregon's child neglect laws state that a child should be 10 or older.
+Oregon does not have a law specifically stating the exact age kids can stay home alone.
+But Oregon’s child neglect laws state that a child should be 10 or older.

 The Clackamas County website explains, “Oregon’s child neglect laws indicate a child should be at least ten years of age or older.
 Child neglect in the second degree is defined by a person having custody of a child under 10 years of age and, with criminal negligence, leaves the child unattended at any place for such period of time as may be likely to endanger the health or welfare of such child.“